Editor in Chief:

 Science & Society Editors:

 Laura Hankins: completed a BA in Biological Sciences at the University of Oxford and stayed on at the university for her graduate studies.
 She is now a DPhil student in Jordan Raff’s lab, where she is studying the process of centriole biogenesis as a model to understand how organelle growth is regulated.
 Laura presented this work at the BSCB/BSDB 2019 Joint Spring Meeting, where she was named the BSCB Young Cell Biologist of the Year.
 A keen writer, she was the winner of the 2019 BSCB’s Science Writing Prize, as well as runner-up in the 2018 BSDB writing competition.

 Cansu Yerinde Tufan (Charite Universitätsmedizin Berlin): PhD student at Charite Universitätsmedizin Berlin, Germany.
 She is investigating the role of epigenetic regulators in T cells by using a combination of tumor models in mice and genomic approaches.
-She is interested in cancer immunotherapy and recently awarded by Ruth Jeschke fellowship for tumor immunology.
-She is originally from Istanbul-Turkey, where she obtained her B.Sc. degree in Molecular Biology and Genetics at Bogazici University.
+She is interested in cancer immunotherapy and recently awarded by Ruth Jeschke fellowship for tumour immunology.
+She obtained her B.Sc. degree in Molecular Biology and Genetics at Bogazici University.
 Cansu completed her undergrad with honors degree and continued her masters at the same university where she worked on the oncogenesis of melanoma cells by using CRISPR based technologies.
-Apart from lab work, Cansu enjoys traveling, hiking as well as skating and biking.
+Outside of the lab, Cansu enjoys traveling, hiking, skating and biking.